 The importance of pre-employment background checks is often understated in many hiring processes.
 However, performing background checks on prospective employees can offer a wide range of perks to employers and their businesses.
 Not only do they provide insights into an individual’s criminal history, but also the ability to uncover any potential dishonesty or misrepresentation of facts during the interview process.
 Furthermore, these checks can provide invaluable information about an employee’s professional references and past employment history.
 This article will explore the various benefits of implementing pre-employment background checks into your hiring process.
 Additionally, this article will discuss how pre-employment background checks are done, what does a pre-employment background check include, and how to make sure these checks are conducted in a way that is both legal and efficient.

 Employers who use pre-employment screening as a part of their recruiting process realize several important benefits.
-One of the basic advantages is a general improvement inside the nature of candidates which eventually prompts better workers, expand efficiency, quality, and lower employee turnover.
+One of the basic advantages is a general improvement inside the nature of potential candidates which eventually prompts better workers, expands efficiency, quality, and lower employee turnover resulting in employee retention.
 Declaring to all candidates the aim to conduct background checks will discourage some job applicants from applying.
 At a minimum, a candidate will be more likely to represent themselves honestly.